Bringing People Together with the Charleston SC Homeownership Program

 To be eligible to apply for inclusion in the Charleston Homeownership Program, several different requirements need to be met.
 These range from background checks to income guidelines.
 The following criteria are set out by the program, as defined by the Charleston City Council.

 > None of the applicants may have owned a home previously (or within the past three years).
-They must be a first-time homebuyer.
+They must be first-time homebuyers.

 > The house that is to be purchased through the program must be the residents’ primary residence and not a second home or a holiday home.